shubhamakshit/Tldraw/my-multiplayer-app/README.md

 # tldraw sync server

-This is a production-ready backend for [tldraw sync](https://tldraw.dev/docs/sync).
+This is a cuurently-not-production-ready backend for [tldraw sync](https://tldraw.dev/docs/sync).

 - Your client-side tldraw-based app can be served from anywhere you want.
 - This backend uses [Cloudflare Workers](https://developers.cloudflare.com/workers/), and will need